SkylineCommunications/dataminer-docs/connector-help/connector_help/2WCOM_IP-4C.md

 - **Remove**: This will remove the selected row.

-The element created with this driver has the following data pages:
+The element created with this connector has the following data pages:

 - **General**: Displays system information, including the System Description, System Location, System Name, System Contact and System Up Time.
 This is also where you can configure a **port** to be used to access the web interface.
 - **Audio Decoder Status:** Displays the overview of audio decoders.